Open navigation

 f.
 Description - Giving a detailed description will help your employees know when this Labor should be billed.

-Note: Labors can be added to categories under Settings / Components / Component Categories and selecting the Labor tab or by selecting Manage Labor Categories at the bottom of the dropdown.
+Note: Labors can be added to Categories under Business Settings / Components / Component Categories and selecting the Labor tab.

 i.
 Assign the length of time in days it will take for this Labor to be completed.